-Imagine buying an island to entrain high-profile guests and your plan getting washed away quite literally.
+Imagine buying an island to entrain high-profile guests, and your plan getting washed away quite literally.
 That’s exactly what happened with Sir Richard Branson, the Virgin tycoon.
 He purchased the Mosquito Island for $15 million.
-But the exclusive eco-friendly villas will now have to be made publically open too!
-As per the local law, any beach that comes up to the high-water mark is Crown land, and hence is open to the public visits.
+But the exclusive eco-friendly villas will now have to be made publicly open too!
+As per the local law, any beach that comes up to the high-water mark is Crown land and is open to public visits.
 This would be a major hurdle as the Necker beaches are difficult to enjoy as they are a five-minute boat ride away from Mosquito and a large security presence is around when high-profile guests are out for a visit.

-Purchased from Viscount Cobham for a meager $277,680 the 120 acres land will feature 20 Balinese-style villas.
-The building material will consist of carbon-neutral; wind, wave and sun would provide the power; and the place will also have a butterfly park.
+Purchased from Viscount Cobham for a meager $277,680, the 120 acres of land will feature 20 Balinese-style villas.
+The building material will consist of carbon-neutral; wind, wave, and the sun would provide the power; and the place will also have a butterfly park.